ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 	end
 	local item_number = 0
 	if keys.gold == 1 then
-		item_number = math.random(1,(len + 1)) --here we determine the item number (soo here we chose the item), the +1 is to add the gold chance in ,you can change it to 2 or more if you want gold to have higher chance of appearing else
+		item_number = math.random(1,(len + 1)) -- here we determine the item number (so here we chose the item), the +1 is to add the gold chance in, you can change it to 2 or more if you want gold to have higher chance of appearing else
 		item_number = math.random(1,len)
 	end